tomrom95/ece_inventory/guides/backup_guide.md

 top of the `backup_db.js` file as well.
 When you are logged into the backup vm, create a directory called `archives` to store all the archives.
 Additionally, copy over the `remove_old_backups.sh` bash script from the `scripts` directory.
 This is the file run to delete expired backups.
+Both the remove backups script and the archive folder should be located in the home directory of your user on the backup VM (i.e. `~/`).

 Lastly, you will need to authenticate the production VM to copy files and run the script.
 To do this, first create an ssh key on the production VM: